Assisted Living

 • Caregiver training

 The chosen caregiver must be an eligible family member or plan to live with the veteran on a full-time basis.
-The veteran must also meet the following criteria:
+The veteran must also meet certain criteria for this program.

 The following are some examples of home modifications covered by HISA funds:[11]